Developing .NET Applications on Linux

 sudo apt-get install -y aspnetcore-runtime-5.0

-Alternatively, we can install Git and clone a GitHub repo to check everything is working correctly.
-In my case, I cloned my repo about RailWay Oriented Programming and ran the tests:
+Alternatively, you can install Git and clone a GitHub repo to check that everything works correctly.
+In my case, I cloned my repo on RailWay Oriented Programming and ran the tests:

 dotnet test en linux

-3.2 - Installing an IDE to develop .NET on Linux
+3.2 - Installing an IDE for .NET Development on Linux

-We can install Visual Studio Code or OOS - Code, which is the open-source version without proprietary code upon which Visual Studio Code is based.
+We can install Visual Studio Code or OOS - Code, which is the open source version without proprietary code, on which Visual Studio Code is based.

-But personally, I don't feel that VSCode or OOS Code are a full IDE for working with .NET—they work fine, but if you have the chance, it's better to use an IDE.
+But personally, I don’t feel that VSCode or OOS Code is a complete IDE for working with .NET; they work well, but if you have the chance, it’s better to use a proper IDE.

-Visual Studio is not available for Linux, not in any edition, so we're going to use a paid but very powerful software: JetBrains Rider.
+Visual Studio is not available for Linux, not in any edition, so we’ll go with a piece of software that, even though it’s paid, is very powerful: JetBrains Rider.

-• Note: JetBrains does not sponsor this post.
-What I show below is just my personal recommendation.
+• Note: JetBrains does not sponsor this post, what I show below is a personal recommendation.

-I was pleasantly surprised to discover that Rider works perfectly on Linux, just like it does on Windows and Mac.
-I currently use Rider in my daily work, and I used Rider on Mac a few years ago while studying.
+Personally, I was pleasantly surprised to see that Rider works on Linux as well as it does on Windows and Mac, since I currently use Rider in my day-to-day work and used it on Mac while studying a few years ago.

-One of the benefits of using Rider is that the interface is the same on all platforms, and you can export or import your configuration between them.
+One of the benefits of using Rider is that the interface is the same across platforms, and you can export or import your settings from one to another.

-With powerful features like code analysis, debugging, running tests, code coverage (with the dotnet package), support for Unity, web, Xamarin, AWS, and more.
+With powerful features like code analysis, debugging, testing, code coverage (with the dotnet package), support for Unity, web, Xamarin, AWS, etc.

-In addition, the interface is very similar in all their products—they've got one for Java, Python, Scala, Rust, Go, etc.
+Plus, the interface is very similar across their products, they have IDEs for Java, Python, Scala, Rust, Go, and so on.

-The good news is that if you're a student, you get a full license for all their products, not just Rider.
-You can request your student license here.
+The good news is, if you’re a student, you get a full license for all their products, not just Rider.
+You can request your student license at this link.

-• Note: you have to renew it every year.
+• Note: you have to renew it yearly.

 educational license rider